allanmarum/EasyS7Comm/README.md

 ## Description

-EasyS7Comm is a simplified abstraction of the powerful Snap7 tool, developed in Python.
-This project was created to make Snap7 accessible to automation professionals with limited programming knowledge.
+EasyS7Comm is a simplified abstraction of the powerful [Python-Snap7](https://github.com/gijzelaerr/python-snap7) tool.
+This project was created to make Snap7 **accessible to automation professionals with limited programming knowledge**.
 With EasyS7Comm, you can perform read and write operations on variables quickly and efficiently using minimal code.

-While EasyS7Comm abstracts some of Snap7's advanced features, this trade-off is ideal for those who need straightforward and easy-to-use automation solutions.
+While EasyS7Comm abstracts some of [Python-Snap7](https://github.com/gijzelaerr/python-snap7)'s advanced features, this trade-off is ideal for those who need straightforward and easy-to-use automation solutions.

 ## Features